111hemant111/smart_water_dispensing_system/README.md

 1. Addition of external EEPROM other than Arduino's memory to store users' data.
 2. Extension of IoT for data visualization.
 Please refer to [schematics](/schematics) and [docs](/docs) to improve upon the progress.

+## License
+Copyright 2019 Hemant Kuruva

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so.